IBPS AFO 2020

 IBPS has been one of the top recruiting organizations in India, that gives a golden opportunity to all the eligible bachelors seeking an entry into the much sought-after government sector.
 IBPS offers not one, but many opportunities by releasing vacancies in various kinds of job positions, e.g IBPS PO, IBPS Clerk, IBPS RRB PO, IBPS RRB Clerk and IBPS SO.
 IBPS SO pertains to ‘Specialist Officer’ which recruits eligible candidates under various technical fields.
 IBPS AFO is one such important job position under IBPS SO.
 AFO refers to Agriculture Field Officer .

-The examination for IBPS AFO is held in two main phases: Preliminary Exam & Mains Exam.
+The examination for IBPS AFO is held in three phases: Prelims exam, Main exam and Personal Interview.

-Reasoning is one of the most important sections in the IBPS AFO Exam which tests the reasoning skills of the candidates, through various kinds of topics that will be specified in the official notification of IBPS AFO 2019.
+Reasoning is one of the most important sections in the IBPS AFO Exam which tests the reasoning skills of the candidates, through various kinds of topics that will be specified in the official notification of IBPS AFO 2020.
 Candidates face many hurdles while attempting the Reasoning section of IBPS AFO.
 Though, it is all in the mind!!
 As far as Reasoning section is concerned it is actually in the mind!
 This section tests your analytical and reasoning skills.
-Let’s discuss about IBPS AFO Reasoning in detail:
+Before discussing about IBPS AFO Reasoning in detail, it is advised to get a hold on ibps afo reasoning syllabus :

 Reasoning majorly is a combination of LOGIC and APTITUDE.